-\textbf{Interpretable Visual Evaluation:} When we have 100\% test skew, we see in Figure \ref{mnistql} (left) that our method exclusively picks the target test digit from the training set such as 0s or 3s or 8s, while L2C and K-Medoids pick a set that is independent of the test digit.
+\textbf{Visual Evaluation:} When we have 100\% (target) skew, we see in Figure \ref{mnistql} (left) that our method exclusively picks the target digit from the source dataset such as 0s or 3s or 8s, while L2C and K-Medoids pick a set that is independent of the target digit.
 This is a visual illustration of the result reported in Figure \ref{mnist}c.
-We also wanted to measure the quality of the prototypes and criticisms for a specific digit in the training set without trying to fit any test distribution (i.e. $X^{(1)}=X^{(2)}=$ examples of some digit in the training set).
-In Figure \ref{mnistql} (center), we observe the top three prototypes for digits 8 and 3 for ProtoDash and L2C.
+We also wanted to measure the quality of the prototypes and criticisms for a specific digit in the data set without trying to fit any target distribution, i.e. $X^{(1)}=X^{(2)}=$ samples of a specific digit in the data.
+In Figure \ref{mnistql} (center) we observe the top three prototypes for digits 8 and 3 for ProtoDash and L2C.
 Our prototypes, which were \emph{selected based on weights}, look visually more appealing where the 8s for instance are \emph{complete with no broken curves} which is not the case for the second and third best prototype of L2C.
 For criticisms too in Figure \ref{mnistql} (right), which are the farthest away examples from the prototypes, we see that our criticisms seem to be better.
 For instance, our 0s look visually much worse than those selected by L2C.
 Also our ordering of "bad" 7s seems to be much better.